-• Ensure uniformity in the interpretation, application, and enforcement of the state building and fire regulations.
+· Ensure uniformity in the interpretation, application, and enforcement of the state building and fire regulations.

-- Evaluate the effectiveness of the JPVBCA by ensuring a sufficient number of appropriately and competently trained and certified code enforcement personnel to adequately enforce the building and fire codes and regulations for a safe-built environment - Ensure the availability of adequate funding to operate the certification program and to provide mandated training, advanced and specialized training, and continuing education programs to meet the needs and demands of the code enforcement personnel - Review for the 2006 USBC the need to increase the levy for the permit surcharge to 2% and ensure adequate funding is available to meet the needs for mandated training; for any continuing educational program that might be implemented; and, for training of our private sector clients o Number of code enforcement personnel and independent compliance/inspection agents certified annually
+- Evaluate the effectiveness of the JPVBCA by ensuring a sufficient number of appropriately and competently trained and certified code enforcement professionals to adequately enforce the building and fire codes and regulations for a safe-built environment. - Ensure the availability of adequate funding to operate the certification program and to provide mandated training, advanced and specialized training, periodic maintenance training and continuing education programs to meet the needs and demands of the code enforcement professionals. - Review the need to increase the levy percentage allowable per law for the permit surcharge and ensure adequate funding is available to meet the needs for mandated training, periodic maintenance training, and continuing education activities in the present and future for the code enforcement professionals; as well as collaborative education of private sector clients.

+o Number of code enforcement personnel and independent third-party inspection agents certified annually

-Measure Class: Other Mea asure Ty pe: Output Measure Frequency: Annual Preferred Trend: Up Measure Target Value: 846 Date: 6/30/2010
+Measure Class: Other Measur e Type: Output Measure Frequency: Quarterly Preferred Trend: Up Measure Baselin e Value: 538 Date: 6/30/2007